 ElevenLabs × Deloitte: omnichannel agents for the enterprise

-March 14 — ElevenLabs and Deloitte announce a strategic partnership combining the ElevenLabs Agents platform with Deloitte’s industry expertise, to help large enterprises deploy omnichannel conversational agents.
-The partnership targets regulated industries (finance, healthcare, public sector).
-Deloitte provides business integration, ElevenLabs supplies the AI audio infrastructure (voice, transcription, agents).
+March 14 — ElevenLabs and Deloitte announce a strategic partnership combining the ElevenLabs Agents platform with Deloitte’s industry expertise to help large enterprises deploy omnichannel conversational agents.
+The partnership targets regulated companies (finance, healthcare, public services).
+Deloitte provides business integration, while ElevenLabs supplies the AI audio infrastructure (voice, transcription, agents).

 Briefs

-Tongyi Fun-CineForge (Alibaba, March 16) — Tongyi Lab open-sources Fun-CineForge, an AI cinematic dubbing system approaching professional movie quality.
+Tongyi Fun-CineForge (Alibaba, March 16) — Tongyi Lab open-sources Fun-CineForge, an AI cinematic dubbing system approaching professional cinema quality.
 Available on GitHub, HuggingFace, and ModelScope. 🔗 Announcement on X

 NVIDIA GTC 2026 crystallizes an important dynamic: several leading AI labs (Mistral, Perplexity, Cohere) are aligning around NVIDIA infrastructure to co-develop open frontier models or sovereign deployments.
-This convergence around an open coalition stands in contrast to the recent period of fragmentation — and signals that large-scale pretraining has become too costly to be handled in silos.
+This convergence around an open coalition contrasts with the recent period of fragmentation — and signals that large-scale pre-training has become too costly to handle in silos.

 GPT-5.4 mini confirms a major trend: “small-format” models are no longer degraded versions but competitive alternatives.
 With 54.4% on SWE-Bench Pro versus 57.7% for the full model, and a 19x lower cost, GPT-5.4 mini redefines the performance/price ratio for coding workflows.